Proposed Transit Center

 Yes.
 RIPTA will own a portion of the transit center so that we have control over our own property and will be able to ensure a high level and continuity of service to our passengers.

-In 2014, voters approved a $35M mass transit hub infrastructure bond that would allow the State of Rhode Island to fund enhancements and renovations to mass transit hub infrastructure throughout the state.
-RIPTA will need additional monies besides this to complete the transit center.
+In 2014, voters approved a $35M mass transit hub infrastructure bond that allows the State of Rhode Island to fund enhancements and renovations to mass transit hub infrastructure.
+RIPTA can utilize these funds as a state match to apply for other federal grant opportunities.
+In addition, a public-private partnership enables RIPTA to tap into expanded private capital opportunities.

 RIPTA will work on designing a building – and the environment around it – that prioritizes safety as the project moves forward.
 This includes adequate lighting, strategically placed emergency callboxes, an emergency evacuation plan and an emphasis on pedestrian safety.
 We want to create a transit center that does not require riders to cross many streets.
 Passengers will be able to transfer in an environment that is as safe and controlled as possible.